 Lamundi (2022) emphasized that when constructing a building, applicants must adhere to approved standard requirements.
-These include guidelines for lines and slopes, zoning and land-use restrictions, sanitary and sewage systems, environmental health, structural design, electrical and mechanical safety, as well as other specifications outlined in the cod.
+These include guidelines for lines and slopes, zoning and landuse restrictions, sanitary and sewage systems, environmental health, structural design, electrical and mechanical safety, as well as other specifications outlined in the code.

-• Creation of DRRM Emergency Plan.
+Creation of DRRM Emergency Plan.

 An emergency plan details the procedures to follow in unexpected or critical situations.
 Through preparedness, we can prevent fatalities and injuries, minimize damage to inventory, machinery, and structures, and safeguard the environment and local ecology.
-Participants' perspectives on this concept were as follows: "create an emergency management safety plan, conduct of earthquake Drills and fire drills" (p.
+Participants' perspectives on this concept were as follows: "Create an emergency management safety plan, conduct earthquake Drills and fire drills" (p.
 1).

-Participant number three also responded: "The safety and precautionary measures that this institution need improvement is the updating and implementation of the emergency plan" (p.
+Participant number three also responded: "The safety and precautionary measures that this institution needs improvement is the updating and implementation of the emergency plan" (p.
 3).

-VSU Tolosa employees also deliberates that the institution must have a concise and specific safety and emergency plan, an often drills for fires and earthquake must also be noticeable.
+VSU Tolosa employees also deliberate that the institution must have a concise and specific safety and emergency plan, and often drills for fires and earthquakes must also be noticeable.

-• Disaster Risk Prevention and Awareness
+Disaster Risk Prevention and Awareness